SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ```

-In conclusion, we suggest to pass instances as parameters when the objects are not complex
+In conclusion, we suggest passing instances as parameters when the objects are not complex
 and to favor classes otherwise.

 ### Other assertions